DaoCloud/DaoCloud-docs/docs/en/docs/skoala/quickstart/offline-upgrade.md

     6. Run `helm upgrade`.

-        Before upgrading, it is recommended to override the `global.imageRegistry` field in `bak.yaml` as the address of the image registry currently in use.
+        Before upgrading, it is recommended to override the `global.imageRegistry` field in `bak.yaml` as the address of the container registry currently in use.

         ```shell
         export imageRegistry={your image repo}